 I’ll be placing this microphone at a little over waist level.
 Basically in line with the top of the kick drum or in line with the toms.
 I want it picking up the whole drum equally, not just cymbals splashing around.

 I’m recording drums in a living room that fortunately has fairly high ceilings.
-This is optimal since it allows the sound to move more freely without bouncing off the walls.
+This is without bouncing off the walls.

 Higher ceilings and a bigger room will give you a bigger sound so the combination of closer overheads and a room microphone might give me the exact combination of “live” and “tight” that I need.